datavillage-me/developer-documentation/docs/console/settings.md

 {: .no_toc }
 ---

-The settings section is where you can edit your data cage settings.
+Edit your collaboration space  settings.
 Please note that the changes are NOT saved automatically, you need to save them manually to see them applied.

 ![](../../assets/images/application-settings.png)

 ## Sandboxing

-By default, the cage isn't sandboxed, this means that the cage doesn't block any connection from and to any external services.
+By default, the `Datacage` isn't sandboxed, this means that the `Datacage` doesn't block any connection to any external services.
 When toggled on, you can still allow some connections by defining the allowed addresses.

 ## Enclaving
+When toggled on, the `Datacage` is deployed on TEE enclaves.

 ## Neo4j
+When toggled on, Neo4J database service is deployed.

 ## PostgreSQL
+When toggled on, PostgreSQL database service is deployed.

 ## Jupyter

-If enable, you can access your Jupyter notebook from the Jupyter notebook link in the [header section]({{ site.baseurl }}{% link docs/console/header.md %}).
+If enable, you can access your Jupyter notebook from the link in the [header section]({{ site.baseurl }}{% link docs/console/header.md %}).

 ## CRON triggers